-How online accounting software can help you
+How cloud accounting software can help you

 And because each time you add a new supplier to the system you’ll be making note of their full contact details, you don’t have to worry about keeping an address book up to date.